RobinKarlsson/RK-Resource-001/README.md

 3.

-Extract a list of members present in a single or more pages on chess.com
+Send invites for a group, or iterate over the list of supported groups in an endless loop.

+Supported groups: Star Trek: The Dominion, Karemma Ministry of Trade, The Breen Confederacy, The Cardassian Empire, Death Star III, Legio XIII Gemina, Andromeda, Space 1999, Space 2099

 4.

-Send invites for a group, or iterate over the list of supported groups in an endless loop.

-Supported groups: Star Trek: The Dominion, Karemma Ministry of Trade, The Breen Confederacy, The Cardassian Empire, Death Star III, Space Angels, Legio XIII Gemina, Andromeda, Family Guy
+Count number of posts per member in a groups finished votechess matches

 5.

-Count number of posts per member in a groups finished votechess matches

-6.

 Count number of times each member has played for a group in team matches.
 Includes number of tm's played in, points won, points lost, timeouts and number of games yet to finish.